Male clients in high-conflict matters can feel more challenging to work with than they should be.

-For Legal Firms
+For Family Law Firms

 Stand Again provides in person or virtual workshops for your legal teams, that are applicable for Substantive Law or Professional Skills CPD Units.